azarioh/bewan-sensors/documentation/NetSensors.md

 #NetSensors

 ##Description
-Abstract sensor for measuring network usage using Sigar.
+These sensors are measuring network activity using Sigar.

 ##Example
 ```javascript